-The Pure Strike and Pure Drive are two of Babolat’s top-selling tennis rackets and are very popular with recreational tennis players.
+The Pure Strike and Pure Drive are two of Babolat’s top-selling tennis rackets, with both being very popular with recreational tennis players.

 Both rackets are popular on the ATP and WTA tours with the Pure Strike being endorsed by Dominic Thiem, Cameron Norrie, and Alize Cornet while the Pure Drive is endorsed by Fabio Fognini, Sofia Kenin, Karolina Pliskova, Lucas Pouille, and Garbine Muguruza.

-Babolat has yet to confirm when the 4th generation of the Pure Strike or the 11th generation of the Pure Drive will be released but as both rackets are extremely popular with recreational players, it is likely that new models of the Pure Strike and Pure Drive will be released sometime in 2022.
+Babolat has yet to confirm when the 4th generation of the Pure Strike or the 11th generation of the Pure Drive will be released but as both rackets are extremely popular with recreational players, it is likely that new models will be released sometime in 2023.

 |Strung Weight:||323g (11.4oz)||318g (11.2oz)|